Flower-fist/CORE-WARS-pinkcode-dredcode-version/README.md

 for/rof and the other psuedo-opcodes, and I'm sooo stupidly lazy that I've removed indirect addresing. scared yet? that why it's dredcode.
+# have fun with:
+The fact that I implemented a class for redcode commands despite my hatred of OOP style code, My bad commentation, and the BUGS in the main code (the main code is in "barracks.py")